IMT-Project-LTS-SR/MRUNet-for-MODIS-super-resolution/README.md

 ## 4. Result visualization

-You can find the notebook as well as the instruction for the benchmarking visualization in the folder *Visulization benchmark*.
+You can find the notebook as well as the instruction for the benchmarking visualization in the folder *Visualization benchmark*.
 The notebook provides functions to plot and benchmark several techniques mentioned in the paper.